Effect-TS/effect/docs/modules/Option.ts.md

 assert.deepStrictEqual(
   pipe(some(1), match({ onNone: () => "a none", onSome: (a) => `a some containing ${a}` })),
-  "a some containing 1",
+  "a some containing 1"
 )

 assert.deepStrictEqual(
   pipe(none(), match({ onNone: () => "a none", onSome: (a) => `a some containing ${a}` })),
-  "a none",
+  "a none"
 )
 ```